ritvikindupuri/PulseEris/TECHNICAL_DOCUMENTATION.md

     -   **Transport Security**: All API communication would be over HTTPS.
     -   **Input Sanitization**: Backend validation would be the source of truth to prevent injection attacks.

-## 7. Conclusion & Future Work
+## 8. Conclusion & Future Work

-PulsePoint ERIS currently stands as a high-fidelity, feature-complete prototype that demonstrates the core workflows of a modern Emergency Response Information System.
-Its robust, role-based architecture and clean, responsive UI successfully meet the initial design goals, showcasing the power of a modern frontend stack combined with AI integration.
+PulsePoint ERIS currently stands as a high-fidelity, feature-complete prototype that demonstrates the core workflows of a modern, AI-enhanced Emergency Response Information System.
+Its robust, role-based architecture and clean, responsive UI successfully meet the initial design goals.

-The current implementation, while fully interactive, operates on local, ephemeral state.
 The logical next phase is to evolve the application into a production-ready, multi-user system.
 The roadmap includes:

 1.  **Backend Integration:** Develop a robust backend service (e.g., using Node.js, Python, or Go) to manage a persistent database (e.g., PostgreSQL).
-This will be the source of truth for all application data.
-2.  **Real-Time Communication:** Replace the `setInterval` map simulation with a real-time solution using WebSockets.
-This will allow for instantaneous updates across all connected clients when a call is logged, a team's status changes, or a unit's location is updated.
+2.  **Real-Time Communication:** Replace the `setInterval` map simulation with a real-time solution using WebSockets for instantaneous updates across all connected clients.
 3.  **Authentication & Security:** Implement a secure authentication system using JWTs.
-The backend will enforce all business logic and role-based permissions, ensuring data integrity and security.
 4.  **Scalability & Deployment:** Containerize the application using Docker for consistent, scalable deployments on cloud platforms.

-With this solid foundation, PulsePoint ERIS is well-positioned for future expansion into more advanced areas such as predictive analytics for call volume, resource allocation optimization, and dedicated mobile applications for field personnel.